 RadAjaxManager is one of the two major controls of the Telerik RadAjax suite.
 The other one is AJAX Panel.
 RadAjaxManager allows developers to rapidly develop powerful and complex AJAX solutions.

 You can ajaxify all controls that normally work with postbacks.

-Defines visually and codeless (in Visual Studio design-time) which elements should initiate AJAX requests and which elements should be updated
+It lets you define visually and codeless (in Visual Studio design-time) which elements should initiate AJAX requests and which elements should be updated.

 The visual designer of RadAjaxManager, accessible in VisualStudio, lets you set even the most complicated update scenarios such as:

 A single control to update one or more controls with an AJAX request

 A second control to update other controls (or even controls from the previous scenario) with an AJAX request